vannut/statamic-peak-docs/docs/features/seo.md

 Users can specify the type of consent they give (analytics, marketing or both).
 When consent is given a link will be added to the footer for users to reset their consent.

-The cookie banner only blocks Google scripts since it uses the consent API, so if you really want to be a marketing-script asshole and bug your users with a Facebook pixel or Hootjar, you can be GDPR compliant by running all those scripts through GTM.
+The cookie banner only blocks Google scripts since it uses the consent API, so if you really want to be a marketing-script asshole and bug your users with a Facebook pixel or Hotjar, you can be GDPR compliant by running all those scripts through GTM.

 > Note: tracking and cookie consent by default only work on the `production` environment.